 That’s as maybe but it isn’t the manufacturer to whom you send the faulty item.
 In fact it’s a very common fob off from retailers.
 Your contract is always with the retailer to whom you gave the money.
 The Consumer Rights Act 2015 applies.
 Within 30 days of purchase you are entitled to a full refund.
 After this time a repair of replacement.
 The retailer may say you should send off for a repair.
 Don’t accept this.
 You’ll be paying postage!
 Always remember contract is with retailer.

 4) My item is under warranty so I have to use that and send it to the manufacturer though?

 Warranties are like insurance they are rarely better than your consumer rights.
-The only time a warranty may help is when the item is older than 6 months.
+A warranty may help when the item is older than 6 months.
 This is because although your rights under the Consumer Rights Act 2015 remain, the only difference is that after 6 months from point of purchase the onus is on the customer to prove that the fault was there when they bought the item.
-You could still do this.
+You could still do this though of course.
 Complain to the retailer and take the case to the relevant ADR scheme if there is one for the retailer who is likely to undertake an independent report at the cost to the retailer.
 If you want to be quicker and/or are unsure that the fault was there at point of purchase then you could use it.
 Some brands on specialist items do have really long warranties/guarantees so keep the paperwork for these!